radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/nonprofit-business-nutshell.md

 # Appendix: Example Statutes

-Here are the statutes of Nonprofit Ventures, to use as an example.
+Here are the statutes of Nonprofit Ventures, to use as an example:

-Please bear in mind that these are a Work In Progress:

 * [NPV Foundation Statutes](/example-statutes/NPV-Stichting-Statutes.pdf)
 * [NPV Company Statutes](/example-statutes/NPV-BV-Statutes.pdf)

+Please bear in mind that these are a Work In Progress.

 Please send any questions / comments / criticisms to: melanie@radicallyopensecurity.com